dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 ### Support for native AOT

-ASP.NET Core 8.0 introduces support for [.NET native ahead-of-time (AOT)](/dotnet/core/deploying/native-aot/).
+Support for [.NET native ahead-of-time (AOT)](/dotnet/core/deploying/native-aot/) has been added.
 For more information, see [ASP.NET Core support for native AOT](xref:fundamentals/native-aot).

 ### Code analysis in ASP.NET Core apps